Adaptive Training Foundation

 Each year, the Adaptive Training Foundation welcomes 4 different classes of adaptive athletes to participate in a 9 week course developed to restore lives and empower individuals.

-Mizzen + Main proudly sponsors one athlete per ATF class.
-Twice per week we have a representative of our team on site at the ATF training facilities providing support to both the athletes and instructors.
+Mizzen+Main has always had a passion to support veterans.
+Four times a year, we proudly sponsor one athlete through the Adaptive Training Foundation Redefine program.
+We have a representative of our team on site at the ATF training facilities twice per week throughout the program, providing support to both the athletes and instructors.

-Meet Tyler, Mizzen + Main’s sponsored athlete from ATF’s 16th adaptive athlete class.
+Meet Donovan, Mizzen+Main’s sponsored athlete from ATF’s 17th adaptive athlete class.